Groups & Education

 Confirm Final Number of Attendees

-Tour organizers must confirm the final number of attendees at least 5 days before the visit.
-Invoices are finalized at this time, and full refunds are no longer available thereafter.
+Tour organizers must confirm the final number of attendees before the visit.
+Full refunds are no longer available thereafter.

 Email Us: